mosra/magnum/README.md

 Compilation, installation
 -------------------------

-The library (for example with support for GLUT applications) can be built and installed using these four commands:
+The library (for example with support for SDL2 applications) can be built and installed using these four commands:

     mkdir -p build && cd build
     cmake .. \
         -DCMAKE_INSTALL_PREFIX=/usr \
-        -DWITH_GLUTAPPLICATION=ON
+        -DWITH_SDL2APPLICATION=ON
     make
     make install